mrkkrp/markkarpov.art/essay/perception-routines.md

 needs that most individuals share.
 Even when we look at a lower level, most people are extremely individualistic.
 This is not a reproach, but a fact.
-(A reproach would require a moral system that is applicable at the scale of humanity, but the moral systems we have evolved to suit much smaller scales, they may or may not be fully applicable.)
+(A reproach would require a moral system that is applicable at the scale of humanity, but the moral systems we have evolved to suit much smaller scales;
+they may or may not be fully applicable.)
 Business people think about making money, engineers think about how to solve technical problems, writers think about what is interesting to read.
 Rarely do people ask “to what end in the